Hot Club de France: Publications

-Hugues Panassie, in addition to his duties with the club, wrote a monthly jazz column in the world's first jazz magazine, Jazz-Tango-Dancing, which would later become Le Jazz Hot.He likely acquired this position because of his work in Revue du jazz, a magazine that from 1929 to 1931 contained articles written by Phillipe Brun, Stephane Mougin, and the amateur Panassie.
+Hugues Panassié, in addition to his duties with the club, wrote a monthly jazz column in the world's first jazz magazine, Jazz-Tango-Dancing, which would later become Le Jazz Hot.He likely acquired this position because of his work in Revue du jazz, a magazine that from 1929 to 1931 contained articles written by Phillipe Brun, Stephane Mougin, and the amateur Panassie.
 Jazz-Tango-Dancing appeared in 1929 as a magazine about the Argentine tango and jazz music.
 In 1934, Hugues Panassie and Charles Delaunay decided to launch a magazine and to form a band to represent the club's musical point of view; the magazine would become "Jazz Hot: La revue internationale de la musique de Jazz" and the band would become the Quintette du Hot Club de France, promoting a new jazz a cordes or "string jazz" style.

 Jazz Hot, the official mouthpiece of the Hot Club, started in 1935; the first issue was a one-page edition printed on the back of a program for a concert given at the Salle Pleyel by Coleman Hawkins on 21 February 1935 and was distributed during admission.
 Hugues Panassie edited the journal from 1935 to 1946.
 The writings of Panassie in Jazz Hot, along with other critics and writers, served to help define the new music according to old European traditions but also to place the music geographically and socio-culturally in the United States, in New Orleans, beginning with the African-American minority; this made it the first publication to acknowledge not only the contribution of African-Americans to the music, but their role as its progenitors.
 The second world war forced the Club to halt publication of Jazz Hot until the mid-40s.
 The magazine has continued to be published, but after 1946 was no longer under the purview of the Club; this was in part due to the ideological split that forced Charles Delaunay to resign and leave the Club.
 Delaunay retained control of the magazine and was its main financial backer until 1980.

 After 1950, the Bulletin du Hot Club de France became the main publication for the club; it continues in that role to this day.
-Hugues Panassie edited and published the Bulletin starting in 1950.
+Hugues Panassié edited and published the Bulletin starting in 1950.
 The magazine Jazz Hot should not be confused with Panassie's book of the same title, Le jazz hot, published in 1934.